Reverse Mortgage Disadvantages and Advantages: Your Guide to Reverse Mortgage Pros and Cons

 Reverse Mortgages are providing improved financial security, a better lifestyle and real financial relief to thousands of older Americans.
-However, here are some downsides…
+However, there are some downsides…

 Reverse Mortgage Disadvantages

 - High Fees: The upfront fees (closing and insurance costs and origination fees) for a Reverse Mortgage are considered by many to be somewhat high – marginally higher than the costs charged for refinancing for example.
-However, the fees are financed by the Reverse Mortgage itself so nothing is paid out of pocket.
-Furthermore, recent changes to the HECM Reverse Mortgage reduced some of the fees.
+Additionally, FHA program changes in Oct-2017 increased closing costs for some, but ongoing servicing costs to hold the loan decreased for all.

 For more information on the fees charged on Reverse Mortgages, consult the Reverse Mortgage rates and fees article.